abdelmonem55/learn-rust/w-near.md

  decimals: 24,
 ```

-here we assigning value to integer variable
+here we assigning value to integer variable.

 ----